ritikkoley/BIGDAY/README.md

 3. Set up Supabase:
    - Create a new project at [supabase.com](https://supabase.com)
    - Copy your project URL and anon key
+   - Enable Row Level Security (RLS) in your project settings

 4. Create environment file:
 ```bash